rhine3/audiomoth-guide/guide.md

 * With older versions of the firmware (<1.4.2), you must make sure that your file sizes are less than the WAV file size limit of 4.3GB (4000MB).

-* Even if sleep period is set to 0, the device will sleep briefly between recordings to save the prior recording to the card.
+* Even if sleep period is set to 0, the device will sleep briefly between recordings to finish saving the previous recording to the card.

 ### Enable LED
 This feature allows you to turn on the LED lights for more information about your AudioMoth, though this might attract more attention from animals/curious humans.
 Lights are especially useful when testing the recorder.